jbiatek/BSGRulebook/rulebook.md

   <li>Return your character and token(s) to the box, removing them from the game. <span class="allies">Discard any Trauma tokens.</span></li>
   <li class="exodusloyalty">Discard all of your loyalty cards.</li>
   <li class="noexodusloyalty">If you were Boomer, and the Sleeper Agent phase hasn’t happened yet, draw 1 new Loyalty card.</li>
   <li>Choose a new character, with no restriction on type.
 You may not choose an alternate version of an existing character, and you may not choose a Cylon Leader.
-If there are no more characters left, humans lose.</li>
+If there are no more characters left, the humans lose.</li>
   <li>Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable or nonexistent. <span class="newcaprica">During the New Caprica phase before Galactica returns, start in Resistance HQ.</span></li>
   <li class="exodusloyalty">Add 1 card from the “Not a Cylon” deck to the Loyalty deck, shuffle, and draw 1 new card.
 If you were playing as Boomer when you were executed, and the Sleeper Agent phase hasn’t happened yet, draw 1 more Loyalty card.</li>
-  <li>Distribute any former titles to the first in the <a href="#lines-of-succession">line of succession</a>, including the new character.
-Existing titles do not change hands, even if the new character is higher in the line of succession.</li>
+  <li>Distribute any titles you had when you were executed to the first in the <a href="#lines-of-succession">line of succession</a>, including your new character.
+Titles held by other players do not change, even if your new character is higher in the line of succession.</li>
-  <li class="daybreak">If the executed character was the Mutineer, the new character receives the Mutineer card again, following the instructions on the card as if they just received it face up.</li>
+  <li class="daybreak">If the executed character was the Mutineer, your new character receives the Mutineer card again, following the instructions on the card as if they just received it face up.</li>
-  <li class="allies">Draw 3 new Trauma tokens.
-If a “disaster” token is drawn, set it aside and draw a new one to replace it, then return the “disaster” token to the pool, just like at the start of the game.</li>
+  <li class="allies">Draw 3 new Trauma tokens. <span class="ioniannebula">If a “disaster” token is drawn, set it aside and draw a new one to replace it, then return the “disaster” token to the pool, just like at the start of the game.</span></li>
 </ol>

 If your new character is one of these, there are some additional rules and clarifications: